 There are two types of damages available in wrongful death lawsuits (as specified in the Judicial Council of California Civil Jury Instructions):

-2 – Noneconomic damages attempt to compensate families for the intangible benefits of their relationship with their lost loved one.
+2 – Noneconomic damages attempt to compensate families for the intangible benefits of their relationship with their lost loved one, also called loss of consortium.
 These damages include:

 If your loved one died because of someone’s negligence, let Chain | Cohn | Clark’s top Bakersfield wrongful death attorneys help you seek the compensation you deserve.
 Our lawyers will walk you through the process, step by step.